laufers/github-collaboration-lesson/01-forking.md

 ![Fork the Repo](fig/01-fig_04.png)

 After you fork the repo, GitHub will automatically redirect you to your forked verison.
+The forked repository is identical to the original repo.
+The forked verison includes all of the commits and contributors as the original.

+>## Selecting where to fork{.callout}
+> If you are a member of organizations on GitHub, you will need to select where you want to fork the repository.
+For this exercise, please select your personal GitHub account.

-It should look almost identical.
-The only change will be the owner has changed and there is a link below the name to original repo.
+If we look at the title, we can see that the owner has changed.
+Now, our account name is listed before the name of the repository.
+There is also a link to the original repo.

 ![The Forked Repo](fig/01-fig_05.png)

-Now that we have our own copy, we can start adding information!
+Now that we have our own copy, we are ready to start adding information.